twistlock/kisaten/README.md

 ## Credits

-* [Twistlock](https://www.twistlock.com/) - The development of this tool is proudly sponsored by Twistlock as part of the work done in Twistlock Labs.
+* [Twistlock](https://www.twistlock.com/) - This open source tool was developed at Twistlock Labs.